If you were born on or after 1 September, 1997, you must remain in some form of education or training until your 18th birthday.

 Let us know what you (or your child) is doing by completing our GetInvolved survey.

-This doesn't mean that you have to stay in school until you are 18.
+This does not mean that you have to stay in school until you are 18.
 You could:

 - stay in full-time education, at a school sixth form or college